warnerjon12/teensy-cmake/README.md

 Teensy sketches from Teensyduino have been included to get started quickly.

-It has currently only been tested on Linux with a Teensy 3.1.
+It has currently only been tested on Linux with Teensy 3.1 and 4.x.

 # Requirements